biotite-dev/biotite/doc/tutorial/sequence.rst

 In this form `get_sequence()` returns the first sequence in the file, which is also the only sequence in most cases.
-If you want the sequence corresponding to a specific header, you have to specifix the `header` parameter.
+If you want the sequence corresponding to a specific header, you have to specifiy the `header` parameter.
 The function even automatically recognizes if the file contains a DNA or protein sequence and returns a `NucleotideSequence` or `ProteinSequence`, instance respectively.
 Actually it just tries to create a `NucleotideSequence`, and if this fails, a `ProteinSequence` is created instead.

-Sequences can be written into FASTA files n a similar way: either via dictionary-like access or, as show below, using the `set_sequence()` convenience function.
+Sequences can be written into FASTA files in a similar way: either via dictionary-like access or, as show below, using the `set_sequence()` convenience function.